nagius/SmartThermostat/README.md

 minicom -D /dev/ttyAMA0
 ```

-Using the run-mode wiring[link], plug the serial port and power the module, you should see a boot message like this on the console :
+Using the [execution mode](docs/execution-mode.jpg) wiring, plug the serial port and power the module, you should see a boot message like this on the console :

 ```
 SmartThermostat v1.0 started.